 1. Collagen Powder

 Not only does cinnamon add a tasty, spicy kick, but it's loaded with heart-healthy benefits.
 "Cinnamon lends sweetness without sugar and fights inflammation, and most notably, it may even be able to lower blood sugar," Moreno says.
-Studies back this up, claiming that cinnamon consumption will lower fasting blood glucose levels, which is great news for those with heart or blood sugar conditions.
+A 2011 study in the Journal of Medicinal Food confirms the link between consuming cinnamon and lower fasting blood glucose levels, which is great for those with heart or blood sugar conditions like diabetes.

-"Research finds cinnamon can help with blood sugar control for people with type 2 diabetes.
-For everyone else, it's a tasty way to add antioxidant polyphenols that may have some anti-inflammatory effects, too," explains Maggie Moon, MS, RD.
+"Cinnamon can help with blood sugar control for people with type 2 diabetes.
+For everyone else, it's a tasty way to add antioxidant polyphenols that may have some anti-inflammatory effects, too," says Maggie Moon, RD.
 Lastly, cinnamon can help suppress your appetite — so your cuppa can hold down the fort until your next meal.

 How much should you stir in?
 A dash is more than enough, Moon says.

-If you like your healthy coffee nice and creamy, high-fat milk is the way to go.
-The extra fat content promotes satiety, leading to less mindless munchies and cravings ready in the day, explains Moreno.
+If you like your coffee nice and creamy, high-fat milk is the way to go.
+The extra fat content promotes satiety, leading to fewer mindless munchies and cravings ready in the day, says Moreno.

-Stirring 1 to 2 tablespoons of pure cacao powder into your morning java could be responsible for a major antioxidant boost in your coffee cup.
-"100 percent cacao powder can help lower blood pressure, improve insulin sensitivity, and boost mood and blood flow to the brain — all without added sugar or fat," says Moon.
+Stirring one to two tablespoons of pure cacao powder (like this one from Terrasoul Superfoods) into your morning java could provide a major antioxidant boost in your coffee cup.
+"One hundred-percent cacao powder can help lower blood pressure, improve insulin sensitivity and boost mood and blood flow to the brain — all without added sugar or fat," says Moon.

-According to nutrition consultant Moreno, cacao also has iron and magnesium, which is great for muscle repair and healthy blood cells.
-But beware: cacao powder has a nice amount of caffeine on its own, so if you are already sensitive to caffeine, it's best to avoid this additive.
+Cacao also has iron and magnesium, which is great for muscle repair and healthy blood cells, Moreno says.
+But beware: Cacao powder also contains caffeine, so if you're already sensitive to caffeine, it's best to avoid this additive.

 Wait, coffee what?!
 Coffee fruit, or the pulp that holds the coffee bean as its center, can be used to further increase your the health benefits of your cup.

 "Coffee fruit is the fleshy portion that surrounds the coffee bean, typically discarded at harvest.
-Coffee fruit comes in a dried powder that you can add to your coffee," explains Dr. Mike Roussell, PhD, co-founder of Neuro Coffee.
+Coffee fruit comes in a dried powder that you can add to your coffee," says Mike Roussell, PhD, co-founder of Neuro Coffee.

-And coffee fruit powder is a powerful antioxidant that fights oxidative stress and offers brain benefits, such as increasing BDNF, a neuro-super protein responsible for growth of new neurons and the repair of broken ones, Roussell says.
+And coffee fruit powder is a powerful antioxidant that fights oxidative stress and offers brain benefits, such as increasing BDNF, a neuro-protein responsible for growth of new neurons and the repair of broken ones, Roussell says.
 To reap the benefits, just mix in some dried coffee fruit powder.

 8. Coconut Water

-"Coffee contains some potassium, but adding coconut water really boosts the potassium levels, which is important for lowering blood pressure and keeping muscles healthy," explains Moon.
+"Coffee contains some potassium, but adding coconut water really boosts the potassium levels, which is important for lowering blood pressure and keeping muscles healthy," Moon says.

-It can also help reduced leg cramps, quench thirst, and provide essential nutrients, minerals, and antioxidants that taste delicious and keep the body hydrated, explains Dr. M Daniela Torchia, RD, PhD.
+It can also help reduce leg cramps, quench thirst and provide essential nutrients, minerals and antioxidants that taste delicious and keep the body hydrated, says Mariana Daniela Torchia, RD, PhD.
 Opt for an unsweetened coconut water to keep sugar and carbohydrates low.
+Try Harmless Harvest's Coconut Water.

-And these mushrooms may even lower risk of cancer, adds Torchia.
-Studies show that "white button mushroom (WBM) powder for example has been shown to have health benefits, including reducing PSA (prostate stimulating androgen) in cancer patients," she explains.
+And these mushrooms may even lower risk of cancer, says Torchia.
+A 2018 study from the journal Cancer found that white button mushroom powder has health benefits, including reducing PSA (prostate stimulating androgen) in cancer patients.

 - Effect of Orally Administered Collagen Peptides from Bovine Bone on Skin Aging in Chronologically Aged Mice